Jaxelr/Cnsola/readme.md

 For installation via the dotnet install command:

-`dotnet new -i "Consola::*"`
+`dotnet new -i "Cnsola::*"`

 For the Feedz installations you can specify the source on the dotnet command:

-`dotnet new -i "Consola::*" --nuget-source https://f.feedz.io/jaxelr/consola/nuget/index.json`
+`dotnet new -i "Cnsola::*" --nuget-source https://f.feedz.io/jaxelr/cnsola/nuget/index.json`

 Then you can freely use it by executing the following dotnet command:

-`dotnet new consola -o MySampleConsole`
+`dotnet new cnsola -o MySampleConsole`

 ### Uninstall

 To uninstall simply execute:

-`dotnet new -u "Consola"`
+`dotnet new -u "Cnsola"`

 These projects target dotnet core 3.1.
 The following libraries are included as part of the projects: